mondo-mob/mondokit-docs/packages/gcp-tasks.md

 ### verifyTask Middleware
 Use this on your task handlers to ensure they are only called by genuine Cloud Tasks requests.
-NOTE: This is already part of the gcpTask middleware so no need to apply again if using that.
+NOTE: This is already part of the appEngineTask middleware so no need to apply again if using that.

 ```typescript
 // Apply middleware however you normally would